CraftTweaker/CraftTweaker-Documentation/docs/getting_started.md

 multiline comment! */
 ```

 Just note, that `#` comments are also used for PreProcessors (TODO link to PreProcessors when they are documented), so while they are still valid comments, they could cause unwanted side effects.

+When you feel comfortable with the basics of scripts, feel free to navigate to Recipes to learn how to edit them.